MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/custom-integration.md

 >[!Warning]
 >
-> * If you want Assessments to be evaluated in MCT platform, please provide the Answer Strings in the request body.
+> * If you want Assessments to be evaluated in CT platform, please provide the Answer Strings in the request body.
-> * In case if the Answer Strings is empty, isCorrect would be considered and assessment evaluation won't happen in MCT
+> * In case if the Answer Strings is empty, isCorrect would be considered and assessment evaluation won't happen in CT

 #### Export Course content to other LMS

-Community Training platform lets global administrators export course content from MCT to other learning portals enabling reuse of content.
+Community Training platform lets global administrators export course content from CT to other learning portals enabling reuse of content.

 ##### Steps on how to export course content by using API